lupyuen/lupyuen.github.io/src/touch2.md

 Which is advised by [__FASTSHIFT__](https://github.com/apache/nuttx-apps/pull/1341#issuecomment-1375742962)...

-> The tick of LVGL should not be placed in the same thread as the rendering, because the execution time of `lv_timer_handler` is not deterministic, which will cause a large error in LVGL tick.
+> "The tick of LVGL should not be placed in the same thread as the rendering, because the execution time of `lv_timer_handler` is not deterministic, which will cause a large error in LVGL tick."

-> We should let LVGL use the system timestamp provided by `lv_port_tick`, just need to set two options (above)
+> "We should let LVGL use the system timestamp provided by `lv_port_tick`, just need to set two options (above)"

 [(Thank you so much __FASTSHIFT__!)](https://github.com/FASTSHIFT)